nabeken/vagrant-guests-openbsd/README.md

       # ...
     end

-You shoud use ':openbsd\_v2' for 'config.vm.guest' to avoid name conflict with build-in plugin.
+You shoud use ':openbsd\_v2' for 'config.vm.guest' to avoid name conflict with built-in plugin.

+# ChangeLog

+## 0.0.3 (2013-08-03)

+ * Add Vagrant 1.2.7 support